rubra-ai/rubra/docs/docs/inference/transformers.md

 [{'id': 'fc65a533', 'function': {'name': 'addition', 'arguments': '{"a": "4", "b": "6"}'}, 'type': 'function'}]
 ```

-### Continue the conversation by provide the function call result
+### Add Executed Tool Result to Message History & Continue the Conversation

 ```python
 if function_call: